vegasbrianc/webslides/README.md

 Attach the local slides to the container.

-`docker run --name webslides -d -p 8080:80 -v webslides:/usr/share/nginx/html webslides`
+`docker run --name webslides -d -p 8080:80 -v webslides:/usr/share/nginx/html vegasbrianc/webslides`

 Now you will be able to edit the slides locally.